 The simplest ecommerce definition is “commercial transactions conducted over the internet” or internet commerce.
 Basically, it’s nothing more than buying something online, or online shopping.
 If you’re one of the millions of people who shop on Amazon, you’re already familiar with ecommerce from the consumer’s point of view.

 It’s a two-party transaction – usually either business-to-business (B2B) or business-to-consumer (B2C).
-The seller lists products or services for sale online.
+The seller lists products or services for sale online through an online B2B platform of their choice.
 The customer (either another business or a direct consumer) finds the product and buys it online.
 Digital products are delivered to the buyer right away.
 Physical products are shipped to the buyer’s chosen address.

 Though not as common as B2B and B2C, there are a couple of other ecommerce business models: